Ringtail

 I’m Not a Cat

 Ringtails are often mistakenly called ringtail cats or miner’s cats.
 Like cats, they have a taste for mice and wood rats, and in the past were placed in mines and miner’s cabins for rodent control.
 But ringtails are actually members of the raccoon family, like coatis.
 Although much smaller than raccoons, ringtails also have long tails with alternating bands of white and black fur.
-Their tales help with camouflage and balance.
+Their tails help with camouflage and balance.

 I’m a Rock Star